 Feature-wise, here’s what you can expect from Windscribe – Free VPN and Ad Blocker:

-- 11 free locations and 40 more if you pay a monthly subscription.
+- 11 free locations and 40 more if you pay a monthly subscription

-- Avoid firewalls and unlock geo-restricted web content.
+- Avoid firewalls and unlock geo-restricted web content

-- The optional free desktop app that cooperates with the add-on for better service.
+- The optional free desktop app that cooperates with the add-on for better service

-- Ad-blocker included.
+- Ad-blocker included

-- The secure P2P line for non-tracking sharing of any link.
+- The secure P2P line for non-tracking sharing of any link

-- Slick design.
+- Slick design